MCrafterss/MSpleef/README.md

 - Now start breaking the blocks with tricky ways so the player fall on it.
 - keep on like that! so other players fall and lose!
 - when you fall, that means you lost the game :(
-- and like that.. fun :D
+- and like that... fun :D

 ##Commands && Permissions :